Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * the fine crew at Up To Four Players composed a great [two-pages webcomic introducing pretty much all the rules \(http://www.uptofourplayers.com/fate-core-rules/\)](http://www.uptofourplayers.com/fate-core-rules/);
 * Geek & Sundry dedicated an awesome video session showing [how Fate plays \(https://www.youtube.com/watch?v=NOFXtAHg7vU\)](https://www.youtube.com/watch?v=NOFXtAHg7vU).

-So, starting from this line, we're going to assume that you know the rules of Fate Core!
+So, starting from this line, we're going to assume that you know the rules of Fate Core.
+If you don't, please hop into your Continuum Indirection and rewind Space·Time to read those rules!

 ## Available Skills